-The Cytometry and Confocal Microscopy Shared Resource (CCM) resides within the Interdisciplinary Center for Biotechnology Research (ICBR) and provides UFHCC researchers with 24/7 easy access to cost effective, comprehensive cell analytical and sorting services and confocal microscopy.
+The Flow Cytometry and Confocal Microscopy Shared Resource (CYT-SR) resides within the Interdisciplinary Center for Biotechnology Research and provides UFHCC researchers with 24/7 easy access to cost-effective, comprehensive cell analytical and sorting services and confocal microscopy.

-Under the leadership of Dr. Andria Doty, ICBR Scientific Director, UFHCC members are granted preferred access to data analysis expertise and self-use instrument training.
-Capabilities within the CCM include isolation of rare immunological and cancer tumor cell populations for downstream analysis and characterization utilizing single cell genomic analysis in collaboration with the ICBR Next Generation Sequencing Core and the UFHCC Biostatistics and Quantitative Sciences Shared Resource.
+Under the leadership of Dr. Andria Doty, CYT-SR Scientific Director, UFHCC members are granted preferred access to data analysis expertise and self-use instrument training.
+Capabilities within the CYT-SR include isolation of rare immunological and tumor cell populations for downstream analysis and characterization utilizing single-cell genomic analysis in collaboration with the Next-Generation Sequencing Shared Resource and the UFHCC Biostatistics and Quantitative Sciences Shared Resource.

-In addition, CCM-SR offers a laser scanning confocal microscope Leica ST5 with a variety of excitation lines and ability to collect up to 4 emission colors with live cell time lapse and extensive computed parameter capabilities, including FRET, FRAP, image stitching, and 3D reconstruction.
-The CCM-SR also offers access to the Sony SP6800 Spectral Analyzer to enhance signal detection and multicolor analysis of heterogeneous cell populations and complex samples, and a NanoSight300 Microparticle Analyzer.
+In addition, CYT-SR offers a laser scanning confocal microscope Leica ST5 with a variety of excitation lines and ability to collect up to 4 emission colors with live-cell time-lapse and extensive computed parameter capabilities, including FRET, FRAP, image stitching, and 3D reconstruction.
+The CYT-SR also offers access to the Sony SP6800 Spectral Analyzer to enhance signal detection and multicolor analysis of heterogeneous cell populations and complex samples, and a NanoSight300 Microparticle Analyzer.

-CCM-SR business hours are 8:30 a.m. to 6 p.m., Monday through Friday with after hours access controlled by badge readers for certified self-users.
+CYT-SR business hours are 8:30 a.m. to 6 p.m., Monday through Friday with after-hours access controlled by badge readers for certified self-users.
 Instruments require user log in with secure UF GATORLink credentials.
 Technical assistance is available during normal daily operating hours.
 Reservations, instrument usage time and technician-assisted activities are tracked and charged back in Agilent CrossLab web portal.
 When multiple investigators request to use the services during peak periods, UFHCC members with peer-review funding will get priority access to services, followed by UFHCC members with pilot project funding and those submitting applications for peer-review funding, followed by unfunded members.
-CCM-SR always seeks to accommodate users through dedicated walk-up access and certified self-use as necessary.
+CYT-SR always seeks to accommodate users through dedicated walk-up access and certified self-use as necessary.